sbl-sdsc/mmtf-spark/docs/WindowsInstallation.md

 0.1Å coordinate precision, 0.1 B-factor and occupancy precision.

-Weekly updated MMTF-Hadoop Sequence files can be downloaded and extracted using the following commands:
+Weekly updated MMTF-Hadoop Sequence files can also be downloaded and extracted using the following commands:

 ```